huggingface/diffusion-models-class/unit2/README.md

 ## Project Time

 Following the examples in the _**Fine-tuning and Guidance**_ notebook, fine-tune your own model or pick an existing model and create a Gradio demo to showcase your new guidance skills.
+Don't forget to share your demo on Discord, Twitter etc so we can admire your work!

 ## Some Additional Resources